zxkathy/STAT547M_Zhao_Xin_HW/HW2/report.md

 Data Description
 ----------------

 The `Forest Fires Dataset` was obtained from [UCI](https://archive.ics.uci.edu/ml/datasets/Forest+Fires).
-This dataset has 517 observations and 12 features.
-Detailed description of each feature could be obtained from [here](https://archive.ics.uci.edu/ml/machine-learning-databases/forest-fires/forestfires.names) (Ref 1).
+This dataset has 517 observations and 12 features (Ref 1).

 Data Glance
 -----------